-- Improving relationships with Australia and New Zealand, as well as developing a regional approach for Research and Innovation with ACP islands and the PICTS located in the South Pacific
+- Improving relationships with Australia and New Zealand, as well as developing a regional approach and dimension for Research and Innovation with the Pacific Islands

-The EU, which maintains a long standing relationship with the Pacific, aims to enhance its profile and reinforce cooperation in STI with the region and promote the development of mutually beneficial partnerships.
+The EU, which maintains a long standing relationship with the Pacific, aims to enhance its profile and reinforce cooperation in STI with the region and promote the development of mutually beneficial partnerships with the Pacific.

 ProjectsPACENET PLUS (2013-2016)

-"Pacific Europe Network for Science, Technology and Innovation" is a Coordination and Support Action (CSA) that aims to:
+The second series of the project "Pacific Europe Network for Science, Technology and Innovation" is a Coordination and Support Action (CSA) that aimeds to: